Psychotherapy For Trauma & PTSD

 Negative beliefs about the self (“I am bad”) or the world (“no one can be trusted”)

+It is believed that PTSD affects nearly four percent of the U.S. adult population.
+PTSD occurs in all people regardless of age, race, nationality or culture.
 Women are twice as likely to experience PTSD as men.
-It is believed that PTSD affects nearly four percent of the U.S. adult population.
-While it is usually linked with veterans who’ve experienced combat, PTSD occurs in all people regardless of age, race, nationality or culture.
-In fact, women are twice as likely to experience PTSD as men.

 How Can Treatment Help?

 EMDR uses bilateral sensory input such as side-to-side eye movements to stimulate the brain to process difficult thoughts, memories and emotions.
 CBT is a form of talk therapy that focuses on changing thoughts, feelings, behaviors and beliefs connected to the trauma.
-The goal of a CBT therapist is to help a client with PTSD return to a place of hope with a greater sense of being in control of their thoughts and behaviors.
+The goal of the therapist is to help the client with PTSD return to a place of hope, with a greater sense of being in control of their thoughts, feelings and behaviors.

-If you or a loved one suffer with PTSD and would like to explore treatment options, please reach out to me.
-I have personally seen amazing transformation through therapy and want to offer the help you need to enjoy life again.
+If you or a loved one suffer with PTSD or dissociation and would like to explore treatment options, please feel free to reach out to me.
+It is possible to enjoy life, again or for the first time.